 In the News

-Carolina Valdivia Ordorica quoted on her experience as an undocumented student in Rob Davis, "Dreams Deferred: A Real-Life Look into the Path to Citizenship" San Diego Magazine, November 15, 2013.
+Carolina Valdivia Ordorica quoted on her experience as an undocumented student by Rob Davis, "Dreams Deferred: A Real-Life Look into the Path to Citizenship" San Diego Magazine, November 15, 2013.

 Guest to discuss young, undocumented adults who’ve been deported back to Mexico on NPR: Latino USA, Carolina Valdivia Ordorica, October 25, 2013.